 Place one command strip on each corner of the backside of the cardboard, not on the foam.
 Then press the command strips for 15 seconds to make them stick to the cardboard.

 After sticking all the command strips on the cardboard, you can now place the cardboard and the foam on the wall.
 Make sure that you accurately stick to the area you previously measured and marked.

 Press the foam and the cardboard on the wall for at least 15 seconds.
 If you’ve done it correctly, the cardboard and the foam should remain fixed and stable on the wall where you place it.

 9. Repeat the Steps Until You’re Done

 Just repeat all the steps until you complete the project.

-Aside from implanting correct strategies, you also need the perfect soundproofing foam for the project.
+Aside from using the correct application technique, of course you also need the perfect soundproofing foam for the project.
 In this post, I also include the best materials you can use.